ANCSLEEP BLOG

 Ways to improve sleep time and quality - Anchorage Sleep Center

-• Not drinking alcohol right before bed (no night cap), as alcohol produces REM sleep
+• Avoiding alcohol right before bed as alcohol prevents the onset of REM sleep

 • Limiting liquids directly before bed